ModDota/moddota.github.io/_articles/scripting/making-a-rpg-like-looting-chest.md

 }
 ```

-Now you can easely make a chest for your rpg game :D
+Now you can easily make a chest for your rpg game :D
-If you want to make the chest loot on enemy death , look this another tutorial from Noya about an [item drop system](/scripting/item-drop-system)
+If you want to make the chest loot on enemy death, look at this other tutorial from Noya about an [item drop system](/scripting/item-drop-system)